-The Rose Garden location is topographically located within a depression and is subject to stormwater flooding and wet soils.
+The Rose Garden location is topographically located within a depression and subject to stormwater flooding and wet soils.
 Water issues affect the usability of the site and the health of the roses and other garden plants.
-To mitigate these concerns, a planted bioretention area is being designed to redirect and absorb stormwater runoff while providing water quality benefits.
+To mitigate these concerns, a planted bioretention area has been designed to redirect and absorb stormwater runoff while providing water quality benefits.
 The planted bioretention area is designed to fit into the existing landscape and not deter from the beauty of the rose beds.
 Plants within the stormwater feature will be a mix of native, ornamental grasses and pollinator-friendly flowering perennials and low shrubs.

 SEPI Engineering and Construction, Inc.